ahuppert/developers-community/pages/documents/ConversationalAI/ThirdPartyBots/MicrosoftBotFramework.md

 Figure 7.1 Activity excerpt for a transfer Request

-Also, you can use the official Microsoft BotBuilder SDK method called [EventFactory.createHandoffInitiation](https://docs.microsoft.com/en-us/javascript/api/botbuilder/eventfactory?view=botbuilder-ts-latest) and you can also add an additional text message.
+Also, you can use the official Microsoft BotBuilder SDK method called [EventFactory.createHandoffInitiation](https://docs.microsoft.com/en-us/javascript/api/botbuilder/eventfactory?view=botbuilder-ts-latest) and you can also add text message.

 ```javascript
 {